TREEcg/specification/specs/2-traversing.md

 More languages MAY be set.
 When no language is set, all strings are compared.

-**Informative note 1**: By default this thus means, when typing `à`, the links to `a` can be pruned.
+Note: By default this thus means, when typing `à`, the links to `a` can be pruned.

-**Informative note 2**: The settings used for autocompletion on the client may be different on the client than on the server.
+Note: The settings used for autocompletion on the client may be different on the client than on the server.
 The only thing the string comparison settings are used for, is for the client to understand whether it can safely prune its search tree or not.

 ### Comparing geospatial features ### {#geospatial}